Towards Crowdsourced Training of Large Neural Networks using Decentralized Mixture-of-Experts: Related work

 \subsection{Distributed Hash Tables}

-Fortunately, there is a way to implement bookkeeping in a decentralized system --- the distributed hash table.
-DHT is a family of distributed data structures that store key-value pairs across multiple computers in a network.
-A single computer within such structure only needs to ``know" $O(\log N)$ out of $N$ computers; at the same time it can look up any key with at most $O(\log N)$ requests to other computers.
+Fortunately, there is a way to implement bookkeeping in a decentralized system --- the distributed hash table (DHT).
+This is a family of distributed data structures that store key-value pairs across multiple computers in a network.
+A single computer within such structure only needs to ``know'' $O(\log N)$ out of $N$ computers; at the same time it can look up any key with at most $O(\log N)$ requests to his peers.
+There are several DHT variants, but they all have common properties: \begin{itemize}[leftmargin=*] \item \textbf{Decentralization:} nodes form and maintain DHT without any central coordination; \item \textbf{Scalability:} DHT can scale to millions of active nodes that are continually joining and leaving; \item \textbf{Fault tolerance:} a failure in one or a few nodes does not affect DHT integrity and availability; \end{itemize}